N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 Note:

-This slide shows the next simulation cycle, where the previously postponed requests are colored green.
-Each frame shows another solved simulation instance.
+This slide shows another cycle of simulations.

 ----

 <img width="80%" src="images/epoch_instance_with_labels_and_colors_2_1.svg" />

+Note:

+After the cycle of simulations we postpone another optional request.

 ----